No longer a patient, but still have CRPS? (18.08.2016)

 I’m in shock.
 I’ve just been told that I’m no longer an outpatient at the community hospital where I’ve been treated since March; first for a Colles’ fracture (broken arm, near the wrist), and then – once I was finally diagnosed – for Complex Regional Pain Syndrome (CRPS; also often known as Reflex Sympathetic Dystrophy or RSD).

-My official ‘treating physician’ at this hospital is the one to whom I was assigned for follow-up, after the fracture.
+My official ‘treating physician’ at this hospital is the orthopaedic surgeon to whom I was assigned for follow-up, after the fracture.
 But the physician who’s been treating me for CRPS – the rare disease that was triggered by the fracture – is a neuro-anaesthesiologist at the same hospital.

-I had to go back to se the original treating physician today, for what I expected would be a regular follow-up appointment.
+I had to go back to se the original orthopaedic doctor today, for what I expected would be a regular follow-up appointment.
 Instead, my now-former treating physician advised me that there was nothing else that this community hospital could offer me as treatment for my rare disease, so they were discharging me.

 As of this appointment, I’d no longer be an outpatient at this hospital.
-And because no physician at the hospital would be following my care (i.e. treating me), my medication plan – which my neuro-anaesthesiologist and I had developed together, after multiple medication failures (including Lyrica, with and without numerous other medications) – would also end.
-So once I’d finished the medications I had left, from the last prescription from the neuro-anaesthesiologist, I’d have no more medication plan.
+And because no physician at the hospital would be following my care (i.e. treating me), my medication plan – which my neuro-anaesthesiologist and I had developed together, after multiple medication failures (including numerous combinations of medications) – would also end.
+So once I’d finished the medications I had left, from the last prescription from the neuro-anaesthesiologist, I’d have no treatment plan.

-At least he gave me a referral to a pain clinic at a much larger hospital, but now I’ll have to now deal with another hospital – by myself – and I have no idea how long it will take to be seen there… the next little while should be very interesting, once I’ve finished all of my current prescriptions.
-Before I had my current medication plan, I was vomiting from pain every few hours – always interesting when your workplace is carpeted!!!
-I really don’t want to go back to that level of pain again…
+So the next little while should be very interesting, once I’ve finished my current prescriptions.
+To understand the level of pain I’m living with, I’d been vomiting from pain every few hours – always interesting when your workplace is carpeted!!!
+I really don’t want to go back to that again…